lbaw-admin/lbaw-develop/README.md

 You also need to seed your database to create the schema and have some tuples with plausible values when using the demo provided (see [Development phase](#development-phase)).

 __Everything should now be up and running.__ Checkout your web server at `http://localhost:8000`, the phpAdmin at `http://localhost:5050` and mailhog at `http://localhost:8025`.
-To stop the servers just hit __Ctrt^C__.
+To stop the servers just hit __Ctrl-C__.

 __To restart the containers__ just issue `docker-compose up` again.
-This docker-compose up followed by Ctrl^C is similar to turn on and off your computer, meaning that everything will be kept including the data inside the database.
+This docker-compose up followed by Ctrl-C is similar to turn on and off your computer, meaning that everything will be kept including the data inside the database.
 But if for some reason you want to start fresh, you can run `docker-compose down` which will destroy the containers.
 The next time you run `docker-compose up`, docker instantiates brand new containers from the previously compiled __images__.
 But you'll probably just want to reseed the database [Development phase](#development-phase).